kingwingfly/rust_tutorial/README.md

 # rust_tutorial
-My notes after reading lots of tutorials and documents about Rust in Chinese.
+My notes in Chinese after reading lots of tutorials and documents about Rust.